UCSBCarpentry/2022-04-14-ucsb-openrefine/setup.md

 [http://openrefine.org/download.html](http://openrefine.org/download.html).
 This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.5.2

-Packages are available on <https://openrefine.org/download.html> for Windows, macOS, and Linux.
+Packages are available on <https://openrefine.org/download.html> for Windows, MacOS, and Linux.
 Please download the latest stable version, choosing the "kit" for your operating system.
 Current versions of the "Windows kit with embedded Java" and "Mac kit" include everything you need to run OpenRefine.
 The "Linux kit" and traditional "Windows kit" require a "Java Runtime Environment" (JRE) installed on your system (see notes below).